Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: The matrix factorisation

 \subsection{Filtered matrix factorisations}

-We begin by collecting the basic concepts of matrix factorisations; see Dyckerhoff \cite{Dyckerhoff} (whose treatment we follow), or the originating paper of Eisenbud \cite{EisenbudCompleteIntersection}, for a much fuller discussion.
+We next collect the basic concepts of matrix factorisations; see Dyckerhoff \cite{Dyckerhoff} (whose treatment we follow), or the originating paper of Eisenbud \cite{EisenbudCompleteIntersection}, for a much fuller discussion.
 We also define the obvious filtered modifications.